Cole Reinhardt

-Cole Reinhardt (born February 1, 2000) is a Canadian professional ice hockey left winger for the Vegas Golden Knights of the National Hockey League (NHL).
-Reinhardt was drafted by the Ottawa Senators in the sixth round of the 2020 NHL entry draft with the 181st overall pick.
+Cole Reinhardt (born February 1, 2000) is a Canadian professional ice hockey player who is a left winger for the Florida Panthers of the National Hockey League (NHL).
+Reinhardt was drafted by the Ottawa Senators in the sixth round of the 2020 NHL entry draft with the 181st overall pick, and has also played in the NHL for the Vegas Golden Knights.

 Playing career

 Reinhardt played four seasons of junior with the Brandon Wheat Kings of the Western Hockey League (WHL).
 He compiled 75 goals and 141 points in 252 games in the WHL.
 As an overage player, Ottawa drafted him in the sixth round, 181st overall in the 2020 NHL entry draft.
 He made his professional debut with Ottawa's American Hockey League (AHL) affiliate Belleville Senators in 2020, on an amateur tryout.
 Happy with his play, Ottawa signed him to a three-year entry-level contract in April 2021, commencing with the 2021–22 season.
 In the 2020–21 season, Reinhardt scored six goals and twelve points in 33 games.
 Reinhardt returned to Belleville for the 2021–22 season and improved his statistics to 15 goals and 30 points in 70 games.
 Reinhardt was recalled by Ottawa on April 7, 2022.
 He played in his first and only NHL game of the season in a 3–2 loss to the Nashville Predators on April 7, 2022.
 He was returned to Belleville on April 8.

 Reinhardt played the 2022–23 season with Belleville, reaching a career high in points in a season, with 11 goals and 34 points in 66 games.
 Invited to Ottawa's training in September 2023, he was assigned to Belleville on October 2 to begin the 2023–24 season.
 Reinhardt spent the entire season in Belleville and played in all seven of Belleville's games in the Calder Cup playoffs, scoring one goal.
 It was announced he signed a one-year, two-way contract extension with Ottawa on June 14, 2024.